medicalbioinfo/BED-Craft/README.md

 <hr>

-## Method for Supporting Species Other Than Humans and Mice
+## Method for supporting species other than humans and mouse

 For over 200 species other than humans and mouse, a program is provided to generate the desired .bed file using Ensembl GTF files (URL: https://ftp.ensembl.org/pub/current_gtf/).
 The following shows the procedure using zebrafish (Danio rerio) file as an example.